michalrajkowski/face-prediction/README.md

 # Gender Prediction with TensorFlow

-This repository contains a gender prediction model built using TensorFlow.
+This repository contains a [custom-trained](#model-training-process) gender prediction model built using TensorFlow.
 The model predicts the gender (female or male) based on input face images.
-The model has an accuracy rate of approximately 91%.
+The custom-trained model has an accuracy rate of approximately 91%.

 ## Getting Started